 Human rights and disability rights advocates packed three rooms and tuned in via social media on Tuesday to watch the Senate Committee on Foreign Relations hearing regarding the Convention on the Rights of Persons with Disabilities (CRPD).

 “The CRPD will not change American law, but it is important because it provides access to the most important international forum on the rights of people with disabilities,” said Thomas Ridge, former secretary of homeland security and current chair of the National Organization on Disability, in his testimony before the committee.
 “If the U.S. wants to effectively promote access abroad, we must ratify the disability treaty.”

 - NOD Wounded Warrior Harry Loque Honored with ServiceSource Award

 SSG (RET) Harry V. Louque captivated an audience of nearly 600 at ServiceSource's Service Excellence Awards Banquet in Washington, DC, in his acceptance speech for the 2013 New Horizons Award.

 In 2009, after serving two tours of duty in the armed forces, Louque was medically retired from the Army and referred to NOD's Wounded Warrior Careers program, where he began working with career specialist Dwayne Beason.
 With Beason’s assistance, Louque secured transitional employment with ServiceSource, an employment and rehabilitation organization, as a Clerk with the Directorate of Logistics at Fort Bragg to gain practical work experience.

 There are no events.

-June 19, 2013, New York, NY – The National Organization on Disability (NOD) salutes Coca-Cola for its support of veterans and for the company’s commitment to including disability as a diversity segment throughout the organization.
-This is the third ‘salute’ in a series highlighting employers who support NOD’s mission by hiring people with disabilities and helping to support other employers who seek to do the same.
+November 19, 2013, New York, NY – The National Organization on Disability (NOD) salutes The UPS Foundation, the charitable arm of UPS, a global leader in logistics, for its continued support of disability employment as an important part of its diversity programming.
+This is the latest in a series of salutes highlighting companies who support NOD’s mission to increase employment opportunities for people with disabilities.